 - Is the encryption vulnerable to attack?
 (Specifically a Man in the Middle attack)

 - Is the security of the inflight data auditable?

 If you were expecting telemedicine to be more secure due to the nature of the data they are responsible for protecting, the results will disappoint you:

-Our analysis found that these platforms weren’t even implementing the best practices from the currently accepted, yet flawed security architecture in use today.
+Our analysis found that these platforms weren’t even implementing the best practices from the currently security architecture in use today.
 Your Facebook message to wish your grandma a happy birthday is more secure than the video consult you just finished with your physician.
 Why is this the case?

 What Drives Security?

 Healthcare is arguably the most regulated industry in the United States with respect to information security.
 But regulations are backwards looking.
-They learn from what the bad guys have already done, and they are reactive in nature.
-Lawmakers will never move as quickly as technology or hackers, who are always trying new things.
+They learn from what the bad guys have already done.
+Lawmakers do not move as quickly as technology or hackers who are always trying new things.
 Their “best practices” for cybersecurity are always a generation, sometimes more, behind.
-So meeting regulatory requirements can be achieved by employing older, off the shelf solutions even when there are better means available to thwart cybercriminals.
-If there is a breach, it is their provider’s patient who has their private information exposed.
+So meeting regulatory requirements are achieved by employing older, off the shelf solutions even when there are better more modern means available to thwart cybercriminals.
+If there is a breach, it is the patient who has their private information exposed.
 So, bluntly, there is no financial impact if these protections don’t work for the platform provider.

 Banks have obvious financial exposure if their app communication is hacked, such that depositor funds are stolen.
 Facebook’s exposure is less direct, but they have taken many hits for their privacy execution (including a $5 Billion fine) and have pivoted to shore up their information security as much as possible.
 Without equally compelling requirements or downside financial risk, these telemedicine companies don’t provide nearly the same protections for your most private medical data.